nitingaury/Thinkpad-T470-EFI-Opencore/README.md

 **What's working? **

-- Dual Battery (DSDT/SSDT)
+- Dual Battery (X220 Battery patch)
 - Fan control (Fan stops at low temp below 60 and starts working above 60 automatically, not to worry)
 - Touchscreen (VoodooIC2HID)
 - Power management (CPU friend data)
 - Wifi (Airportitlwm)
-- Bluetooth (Intel Bluetooth firmware)
+- Bluetooth (Intel Bluetooth firmware and Bluetoolfixup)
-- USB C port (no data transfer / Charging only)
+- USB C (only HDMI but no data transfer / Charging only)
 - HDMI (No issues)
-- Graphics HD 620 with acceleration
+- Graphics HD 620 with acceleration (Metal Support)
 - Apple HD Audio (ALC id=47)
-- Sleep (on AC and off AC)
+- Sleep (works perfect!)
 - wake works (no issues with resuming services like BT and wifi etc)
-- SD Card port
+- SD Card slot
-- Handoff and Continuity
+- Handoff and Continuity (Partial)

 **What's not working? **
 - USB C data transfer
 - Thunderbolt and
 - Fingerprint reader
-- Airdrop (Still using Intel wifi, please let me know if anyone could help me with a BCM94360ng M.2 wifi chip)
+- Airdrop (Still using Intel wifi, waiting for the BCM94360ng M.2 wifi chip)

 **Battery and power management performance and more perks! **
 - Generate CPU Data provider kext and CPU-data-friend.aml by using https://github.com/corpnewt/CPUFriendFriend , Please note you need to generate these everytime you update the OS to next version, use the lowest frequency by "08" for 800 MHz.